microsoft/typespec/.chronus/changes/more-logging-vscode-2024-5-7-12-41-0.md

   - "@typespec/compiler"
 ---

-Add more logs and traces in TypeSpec language server
+More logs and traces are added for diagnostic and troubleshooting in TypeSpec language server